JrVerbiest/jrverbiest.github.io/README.md

     🔨 Software tools: Python, Pandas, and Matlab.

   - Involved in the FWO-funded project from dr. Lousin Mumdjian (FWO postdoctoral mandate): “*Auditory-motor coupling in persons with a cerebellar impairment.”*.
 Focus on sensor data cleansing, signal processing, and time-series analysis.
-Data from gait (IMU sensor technology) and gait-beat synchronization measures.
+Data from gait (IMU sensor technology) and gait-beat synchronisation measures.

     🔨 Software tools: Python, Pandas, and R.